YerongAI/Office-Tool-docs/docs/faq/activation.md

 Error description: The Software Licensing Service reported that the license is not installed.

-If your Office was activated, you can ignore the messgae.
+If your Office was activated, you can ignore the message.

 If your Office is not activated, check your activation steps is correct or not, or purchase Office from Microsoft.